JymBoe/hello-world/README.md

 # hello-world
-GitHub tutorial
+GitHub tutorial So far, so good.

-So far, so good.
+This is groovy!